MyUNiDAYS/unidays-dotnet/README.md

 ### Get Server URL

+This method returns a URL which you can use to call our API.

 It is a mandatory requirement that all server URL's are signed.
 What this means is that you will need to send us the signing key UNiDAYS provide you with as one of the parameters.
+The signing key is a Base-64 string.

 #### Making the call